 - Representation of Caesars Entertainment Corporation in defense of federal and chancery court lawsuits brought by various creditor groups alleging that certain transactions violated the terms of bond issuances and the Trust Indenture Act.

-Prior to joining Friedman Kaplan, Mr. Englander practiced at Cravath, Swaine & Moore LLP, where he represented clients across a number of industries in complex commercial litigation matters.
-Specifically, during his time with Cravath, Mr. Englander successfully represented directors of a financial holding company in defense of shareholder litigation challenging a proposed merger, a solar manufacturer in international arbitration involving claims of breach of contract and misappropriation of confidential information, and a biotechnology company in defense of allegations of breach of a licensing contract.
+Prior to joining Friedman Kaplan, Andrew practiced at Cravath, Swaine & Moore LLP, where he represented clients across a number of industries in complex commercial litigation matters.
+Specifically, during his time with Cravath, Andrew successfully represented directors of a financial holding company in defense of shareholder litigation challenging a proposed merger, a solar manufacturer in international arbitration involving claims of breach of contract and misappropriation of confidential information, and a biotechnology company in defense of allegations of breach of a licensing contract.

 Rutgers School of Law-Newark, J.D., summa cum laude (2009)

 U.S. District Courts for the Southern, Eastern, and Northern Districts of New York